 However, this MIDI pad controller does feature the fewest pads on our list, and the dual lines of knobs are not the easiest to use.

 Moreover, there are no display or transport controls.
-The pad lights are also minimal and only in red.
+The pad controller lights are also minimal and only in red.
 This means you will likely still have to refer to your DAW when using it.

 At least, this stripped-down model is incredibly small and light.
 But its functional limitations may not be the best for live performances since you’ll still need another piece of hardware.